Where to Eat in Madrid: The Ultimate Guide

 Be sure to come hungry if you’re craving cocido!

 Renowned Spanish chef David Muñoz is one of them.
-His restaurant Diverxo, one of Madrid’s most exclusive Michelin-starred eateries, is always busy and very upscale.
-But a multi-course meal here is well worth the wait and the price for any foodie.
+His restaurant DiverXo, one of Madrid’s most exclusive Michelin-starred eateries, is always busy, and very upscale.
+But a multi-course meal here is well worth the wait and the price, for any foodie.

-Insider’s Tip: Visit David Muñoz’s food court stall StreetXO at El Corte Inglés Serrano to try incredible and creative dishes from the famous chef at a fraction of the price.
+Insider’s Tip: Visit David Muñoz’s food court stall StreetXO at El Corte Inglés in Serrano to try incredible and creative dishes from the famous chef at a fraction of the price.

-Whether you’re looking to have breakfast before you head out sightseeing or just an extra cup of coffee and a pastry, you have plenty of options!
+Whether you’re looking to have breakfast before you head out sightseeing, or just an extra cup of coffee and a pastry, you have plenty of options.

 For a sweet pick-me-up, you can always swing by one of Madrid’s many wonderful bakeries.
 Pastry shops like La Mallorquina and El Riojano will draw you in with their tantalizing window displays.
-And for an extra-Spanish treat, don’t miss the chance to eat churros and chocolate at a neighborhood churrería like Chocolat!
+And, for an extra-Spanish treat, don’t miss the chance to eat churros and chocolate at a neighborhood churrería like Chocolat.

-Where to Eat in Madrid by Neighborhood
+Where to eat in Madrid by neighborhood

 Historic Center